cockroachdb/docs/v22.2/security-reference/scram-authentication.md

 ### Handle cleartext credentials securely

-Using SCRAM authentication, a CockroachdDB cluster need not store or handle the cleartext passwords used by clients to authenticate.
+Using SCRAM authentication, a CockroachDB cluster need not store or handle the cleartext passwords used by clients to authenticate.
 However, to achieve full separation of concerns, the cleartext credentials must be isolated so that they are exposed as little as possible in transit, storage, and during computation.

 Generally, this can be best achieved by handling cleartext credentials only in a dedicated credential management environment, such as a secure compute instance or secure physical workstation.